 In 2017, Balfour Beatty's UK business became the first company in the world to be assessed against ISO 20400:2017, the international standard for sustainable procurement.
-This was followed by Gammon Construction, the Group's joint venture in Hong Kong and Singapore, becoming first Asian company to be assessed against the standard for its Hong Kong operations.
+This was followed by Gammon Construction, the Group's joint venture in Hong Kong and Singapore, becoming the first Asian company to be assessed against the standard for its Hong Kong operations.

 In both the US and UK construction businesses, Balfour Beatty's vendor qualification process has been expanded to identify vendors with sustainability programs in place and to allow project teams to provide feedback on vendor performance specifically around safety, sustainability, schedule and quality.
-As contracts are renegotiated with Impendi in the USA, under BB Group's procurement strategy, Balfour Beatty ensures vendors include sustainable measures as a key part of their revised service offerings.
+As contracts are renegotiated with Impendi in the USA, under Balfour Beatty Group's procurement strategy, Balfour Beatty ensures vendors include sustainable measures as a key part of their revised service offerings.
 That means providing data about carbon use or matching green product pricing with less sustainable options.
-In the UK, Balfour Beatty has introduced Balfour Beatty Core to simplify the process for lower risk suppliers.